Leicester Mercury: Early history

+In 1964, Leicester Evening Mail was merged with the newspaper.

-In the summer of 1966, the Mercury moved home once again, to purpose-built offices in St George Street which were designed by Leicester architects Pick Everard.
-By now, there were reporters in district offices in Loughborough, Coalville, Market Harborough, Melton Mowbray, Hinckley, and Rugby.
-By 1970, the paper boasted daily sales in excess of 180,000 - almost a quarter of the population of Leicestershire at the time.
+In the summer of 1966, Mercury moved to St. George Street; the offices wrte designed by architect Pick Everard.
+The newspaper had reporters across district offices in Loughborough, Coalville, Market Harborough, Melton Mowbray, Hinckley, and Rugby.
+By 1970, the paper reported 180,000 in sales, accounting for almost a quarter of the Leicestershire population at the time.

 Recent history

 The Mercury celebrated its 125th anniversary in 1999 with a series of events including a royal visit to St George Street by the Duke of Edinburgh.
 Two years later, the newspaper received the Regional Newspaper of the Year award after a redesign and relaunch.

-But the newspaper sector had entered troubled times.
-Like all regional British papers, the Leicester Mercury has experienced declining circulation and falling advertising revenue.

 The paper sold an average 69,069 copies per day in the first half of 2008, down from 73,634 per day the previous year.
 This represented a 5.7% year-on-year decline and a 47% drop compared to the 139,357 copies sold in the equivalent period for 1989.

 In 2006, the paper discontinued its localised weekday editions for Loughborough, Hinckley, North West Leicestershire, Melton Mowbray and Market Harborough, replacing them with two general editions covering east and west Leicestershire.
-The paper maintained two daily editions for Leicester city.
-The Mercury retained reporting staff in each market town while reducing editorial staff in other areas through non-replacement of departing employees.
+The paper maintained two daily editions for Leicester, retaining staff in each market town while reducing editorial staff in other areas through non-replacement of departing employees.

 In December 2006, 79% of the Mercurys workforce voted for National Union of Journalists recognition, making the paper the second Northcliffe Newspapers chapel to secure union representation.